pio-o-connell/Individual/README.md

 All photos aquired from [iStockPhoto](https://www.istockphoto.com/).
 Hero icarousel image personal and favicon made by Microsoft Copilot.
+Hero Carousel were compressed using the https://squoosh.app/ Image compressor

 <hr>
 <p align="right"><a href="#harmonia">Back To Top</a></p>